pulumi/pulumi-hugo/themes/default/content/learn/creating-pulumi-programs/stack-outputs-and-references/index.md

 Duration: 3s
 ```

-We can see our cross stack reference successfully outputted in the update details.
+We can see the name of our Lambda function from our first program successfully outputted in the update details of our second program.

 ### Run the Lambda Function on a Schedule